phillxnet/rockstor-doc/interface/docker-based-rock-ons/immich.rst

  1. create a single user account that you share with other people,
  2.

+Here is how you can import your files into Immich.

 Prerequisite is that you have made your share available to Immich.
 See: :ref:`_immich_external_library_setup`.
+Also note that every external library must have an owner.
+If you haven't created your user account(s), do so now.
+See: :ref:`_immich_new_user`

 Click on your profile image on the top-right corner of the page, then click on **Administration**.

 .. image:: /images/interface/docker-based-rock-ons/immich_administration.png
-   :width: 100%
    :align: center

 Click on the **External Libraries** item in the left-side menu.

 .. image:: /images/interface/docker-based-rock-ons/immich_external_libraries.png